jricardooliveira/redis-document-data-search/README.md

 - Sockets in TIME_WAIT state

 ### Platform-Specific Resource Limit Logging

+## Best Practices

+### Redis Client Usage (Best Practice)
+The API server uses a singleton Redis client with connection pooling for all HTTP requests.
+**Do not create a new Redis client per request**—this prevents connection leaks and resource exhaustion.

 The application logs OS resource limits (open files, processes) at startup using platform-specific code:
 - On Linux: logs both open files and process limits.
 - On macOS: logs open files (process limits are not available).